gift-surg/NiftyMIC/README.md

 ### SRR Methods for Motion Corrected (or Static) Data

-Afer performed motion correction (or having static data in the first place),
+After performed motion correction (or having static data in the first place),

-2. different solvers and regularizers can be used to solve the SRR problem for comparison, and
+1. different solvers and regularizers can be used to solve the SRR problem for comparison, and
 1. parameter studies can be performed to find optimal reconstruction parameters.

 #### 1. SRR from Motion Corrected (or Static) Slice Acquisitions